 What is the UKISET?
 Where do you take it?

 UKISET stands for ‘United Kingdom Schools Entry Test.’
 It is a test for international students trying to enter schools in the UK.
-It can be taken internationally at test centres, or at the head office and selected schools in the UK.
+You can take the UKISET internationally at test centres, or at the head office and selected schools in the UK.
 There are several test centres in Hong Kong.

 How long is the UKISET?

-The test is about 2 hours long and is designed to measure intelligence and English language ability.
-The test is taken in three sections:
+The test is about 2 hours long.
+Its purpose is to measure intelligence and English language ability.
+The test is in three sections:

 - Reasoning section (45 mins)